 Yoga is an ancient Indian practice of movement and breathing and well-known around the world.
-There are many types of Yoga, with many different aims, but in this chapter we will not cover those.
+There are many types of Yoga, with many different aims, but in this post we will not cover those.
 Instead we’re going to talk about what Yoga can offer when it comes to questions relating to our sexuality in general and genital organs in particular.

 In fact, it all comes down to doing certain Yoga poses (or Yoga Asanas).
 Different poses have different effects and results, and there are exercises to alleviate or cure a variety of sexual dysfunctions but also exercises that support the pregnancy period or the postpartum period.